Elmbridge Canoe Club, Walton Lane, Weybridge KT13 8LU

 In the event of cold weather, paddlers considered by the race organisers to be too lightly dressed will not be permitted to take part.
 This will be enforced by marshals whose decision in this matter will be final.

-- All paddlers ranked in Division 7, 8 and 9 irrespective of the race entered, age category and whether in singles or doubles
+- All paddlers ranked in Divisions 7, 8 and 9, irrespective of the race entered.

-- All junior paddlers (under 18 on 1st January 2018) with the exception of paddlers ranked in Division 6 and above where the paddler’s Team Leader or parent/guardian has provided a written confirmation that a buoyancy aid need not be worn
+- All junior paddlers (under 18 years of age on 1st January 2023) with the exception of paddlers ranked in Division 6 and above where the paddler’s Team Leader or parent/guardian has provided a written confirmation that a buoyancy aid need not be worn

 Any paddler who is required to wear a buoyancy aid as above but who is found on the water not to be doing so will be immediately disqualified.

-In the event that the organisers deem that we are unable to put suitable control measures in place to control any additional risks we reserve the right to refuse the entry and refund any monies paid.
+In the event that the organisers deem that we are unable to put suitable control measures in place to control any additional risks, we reserve the right to refuse entry and refund any monies paid.

 Boats must contain sufficient buoyancy to remain afloat and support the crew in rough water in the event of a capsize.